About Cosmology Group

-Currently the group is running the project “New consequences of the variability of fundamental constants in physics and cosmology”.
+In the years 2013-18 the group was running the project MAESTRO-3 “New consequences of the variability of fundamental constants in physics and cosmology” (No DEC-2012/06/A/ST2/00395).
 It contains the problems related to the theoretical and observational consequences of timely and spatial variability of the speed of light c, gravitational constant G, fine structure constant α, proton to electron mass ratio and other physical constants.
 The scenarios of the evolution of the Universe with varying fundamental constants in the context of superstring theory (superstring landscape) and the Multiverse concept are also considered.

 Some highlights of our research in public and professional media:

 - On the 24th of April 2020 an article entitled “Four direct measuremets of the fine-structure constant 13 billion years ago” was published in a prestigous research journal “Science Advances”.
 The paper which was devoted to the measurement of the fine structure constant (alpha) using the signal from a distant quasar J1120+0641.
 Co-authors are M.P.
 Dąbrowski, K. Leszczyńska, and K. Marosek from our Cosmology Group.
 The research was also commented in the Polish Service “Nauka w Polsce” and “The First News”.
 The popular science service phys.org interviews the leader of the project prof. John Webb of the University of New South Wales Sydney, Australia.
 See also University of Szczecin webpage and the TVP Polonia broadcast about the discovery.
 See also “WP-Projekt” and “Filozofia Przyrody” (both in Polish).